alphagov/gds-tech-learning-pathway/guides/editors.md

 - Code generation
 - Quicker and safer refactoring
 - Shortcuts for common dev tasks (eg run the tests)
-- Quicker navigation between files in your projects
+- Quicker navigation between and within files in your projects
 - Using the debugger

 ## Resources